tjaklin/-Android-GroupWakeClock/README.md

 # GroupWakeClock

-##### Aplikacija za organiziranje događaja.
+##### Event organiser mobile application.

-##### Korisnici
+##### Users
--- Registrirajte se, stvorite Događaj.

--- Dodajte prijatelje, dodajte ih u Događaje.
+-- Register as a new User, create your own Event.

+-- Add friends, add them to your Events.

-##### Događaji
+##### Events
--- Definirani imenom, datumom i vremenom izvođenja.

--- U određeni datum+vrijeme, aktivira se Budilica.
+-- Created by assigning a name, date & time.

+-- An Event will trigger it's Alarm on specified date & time.

-##### Budlica
+##### Alarm
--- Budilica vibrira preko ForegroundService objekta i ne može se ugasiti.

--- Predviđani način gašenja je odgovor na predstavljeno pitanje.

--- Pitanje je slika koja predstavlja neki objekt ili matematički zadatak.

---- Traži se točan odgovor.

---- Nakon 2 min vibriranja, gasi se automatski.

-##### Demo video korištenja aplikacije
+-- An Alarm vibrates using a ForegroundService object and it cannot be turned off.

+-- An Alarm presents a question that the user must answer in order to turn off the Alarm.

+-- A question is a picture of either a mathematical assignment or an object.

+--- If a question is not aswered in 2 minutes, the Alarm turns itself off.

+##### Demo of app usage (text typed in app's chat is in croatian)
 -- https://youtu.be/PrChyb7cN8E

-##### Korišteni alati
+##### Tools used
 -- Android Studio, Java

--- SQLite, Firebase (dio podataka u lokalnoj, dio u udaljenoj bazi)

--- Izgled Firebase baze je u datoteci 'groupwakeclock-export.json'
+-- SQLite, Firebase (a portion of the data is stored locally, the remainder is stored in Firebase)

+-- The Firebase node scheme i use is presented in the 'groupwakeclock-export.json' file.